 We love this book, and the way Teresa introduces each element.
 Her explanations are simple and straightforward and when you can take a complex subject, explain it without over-simplifying, you can help a whole new generation of kids love science.
 We highly recommend this book to both chemistry-shy and chemistry-loving kids who want to learn more.
 Finding science materials that are engaging and not dumbed-down can be a challenge, but we have found a new resource in the Table of Elements Coloring.

 Disclaimer: This book was given at a discount in exchange for our honest opinions, we have endeavored to be fully honest and thorough in the review.
 We are NOT required to give a positive review.
-There may be affiliate links, but they do not affect the cost of the products you purchase and when you use those links to purchase, you help us continue doing what we do here.
+There are affiliate links which pay us a small commission on purchases of items when using those links, but they do not affect the cost of the products you purchase.
 See our full disclosure policy.